Transparency International seeks NAB probe into QAU land grab

 -

-Transparency International seeks NAB probe into QAU land grabDecember 29, 2016Print : Islamabad
+Transparency International seeks NAB probe into QAU land grabDecember 29, 2016Print : National

 It urged the accountability watchdog to look into the matter as well as the Capital Development Authority’s role in it, and recover the land and act against the relevant officials and people under the National Accountability Ordinance 1999 if the land grab allegation is substantiated.